 After about 10 minutes, stop the ice cream maker, add the Red Hots, and then continue freezing.

-Recipe By: Winner Dinners/Inspired by the BYU Creamery
+A Winner Dinners Original Recipe Inspired by the BYU Creamery

 Makes about 1-1/2 quarts but the recipe can easily be doubled if you need more.